-Burial Services, also known as Traditional Funeral Services includes a visitation (calling hours), followed by a funeral service in a funeral home and/or church with the body of the deceased present.
-The casket is typically present at both these events, and it is your decision on whether to have the casket open or not.
+Burial Services, also known as Traditional Funeral Services includes a visitation (calling hours), followed by a funeral service in a funeral home and/or church with the body present.
+The casket is typically at both these events, and it is your decision on whether to have the casket open or closed.
 Most often the person is then buried in a cemetery.
 Family or religious traditions are often a factor for choosing burial.
 There are many decisions that need to be made such as whether the body needs to be embalmed, scheduling the services, selecting a casket, burial vault and monument, along with which cemetery is to be used.
 Funeral directors are experts in arranging funeral services and will easily guide you through the many options available in order to create a personalized, meaningful service for you, your family and your loved one.

 Monumental cemetery: A monumental cemetery is the traditional style of cemetery where headstones or other monuments made of marble or granite rise vertically above the ground.
 There are countless different types of designs for headstones, ranging from very simple to large and complex.

 Lawn cemetery: A lawn cemetery is where each grave is marked with a small commemorative plaque that is placed horizontally at the head of the grave at ground-level.
 Families can still be involved in the design and the information contained on the plaque, however in most cases the plaques are a standard design.

 Mausoleum: A mausoleum is an external free-standing building constructed as a monument enclosing the interment space or burial chamber of a deceased person or people.
 A mausoleum may be considered a type of tomb or the tomb may be considered to be within the mausoleum.
 The most famous mausoleum is the Taj Mahal in India.